semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 ### Difference between Semgrep Pro Engine and join mode

-Semgrep Pro Engine is different from [join mode](/writing-rules/experiments/join-mode/overview/), which also allows you to perform cross-file (interfile) analyses by letting you join on the metavariable matches in separate rules.
+Semgrep Pro Engine is different from [join mode](/writing-rules/experiments/join-mode/overview/), which also allows you to perform cross-file analyses by letting you join on the metavariable matches in separate rules.
 Join mode is an experimental feature which is not actively developed or maintained.
 You may encounter many issues while using join mode.

 ### Feedback for Semgrep Pro Engine